kylejameskirwan/kylejameskirwan-dot-com/_posts/2025-06-01-using-warp-to-move-to-vercel.md

 layout: post
 title:  "Using Warp to move to Vercel"
 date:   2025-06-01
-categories:
+categories: web-development ai-tools
 ---

-I recently transitioned my blog from GitHub Pages to Vercel, seeking improvements like faster builds and enhanced analytics.
-While I'm not a developer, and the technical aspects of such migrations have been challenging for me in the past, this time I had the assistance of Warp, an AI terminal application.
+I recently transitioned my blog from GitHub Pages to Vercel, achieving significantly faster builds and gaining access to enhanced analytics.
+While I'm not a developer, and technical migrations have intimidated me in the past, this time I had the assistance of Warp—an AI-powered terminal application that made the entire process surprisingly manageable.

 ## Streamlining the Migration

-Warp helped automate many of the terminal tasks.
-This included setting up configuration files, running Jekyll build commands, and handling DNS configurations—all tasks that can typically consume a fair amount of time and effort if done manually.
-The process became more manageable, as it automated repetitive tasks, and I could focus on achieving the migration without wrestling with every detail.
+Warp automated many of the complex terminal tasks that would have otherwise consumed hours of troubleshooting.
+This included setting up configuration files, running Jekyll build commands, and managing deployment settings.
+Rather than wrestling with every technical detail, I could focus on the migration goals while Warp handled the repetitive, error-prone tasks.

-## The Role of Automation
+## The Role of AI-Assisted Learning

-Warp didn't directly teach me coding skills, but it simplified the execution of essential terminal commands and package installations.
-This facilitation allowed me to tackle a project I had postponed for some time due to perceived complexity.

-*This post was written with the assistance of Warp AI.*

-This is what I found most valuable: the AI didn't just give me copy-paste commands to run blindly.
-It explained the logic behind each decision, helping me build a mental model of how these deployment systems work together.
+What set Warp apart wasn't just command automation—it was the educational aspect.
+The AI didn't simply provide copy-paste commands to run blindly.
+Instead, it explained the reasoning behind each decision, helping me understand how modern deployment systems work together.
+This approach built my confidence and gave me a mental framework for similar tasks in the future.

+For instance, when configuring build settings, Warp explained why certain environment variables were needed and how Vercel's build process differs from GitHub Pages.
+This contextual learning proved invaluable and turned what could have been a frustrating technical exercise into an educational experience.

 ## The End Result

-The site you're reading right now is now hosted on Vercel!
-The migration went smoothly, and I've gained both a functioning Vercel deployment and a better understanding of modern web deployment practices.
+The site you're reading right now is hosted on Vercel!
+Build times improved from several minutes to under 30 seconds, and I now have access to detailed analytics about site performance and visitor behavior.
+Beyond the technical improvements, I've gained confidence in tackling similar projects and a better understanding of modern web deployment practices.

-For anyone who's been on the fence about using AI tools for technical tasks they find intimidating, I can't recommend the experience enough.
-It's not just about getting things done faster—it's about making technical knowledge more accessible.
+For anyone hesitant about using AI tools for technical tasks that seem intimidating, I highly recommend giving it a try.
+It's not just about completing tasks faster—it's about making technical knowledge more accessible and building skills for future challenges.

 ---